-When the furnace is installed as a non-direct vent (1-pipe) furnace, it will be necessary to ensure there is adequate air for combustion.
+When the furnace is installed as a non-direct vent (1-pipe) furnace, it will be necessary to insure there is adequate air for combustion.
 Other gas appliances installed with the furnace may also require air for combustion and ventilation in addition to the amount of combustion air and ventilation air required for the furnace.
-Follow the guidelines below to ensure that the furnace and other gas appliances have sufficient air for combustion.
+Follow the guidelines below to insure that the furnace and other gas appliances have sufficient air for combustion.

-Ventilated Combustion Air Applications (for U.S. Only)
+Ventilated Combustion Air Applications